Superfund Amendments & Reauthorization Act (SARA) Title III Emergency Planning & Community Right-to-Know Act (EPCRA) Compliance.

 RSB Environmental is a full-service environmental consulting firm, specializing in turnkey environmental solutions and environmental compliance.
-Our knowledge and experience allows us to execute efficiently and cost-effectively.
+Our knowledge and experience allow us to execute efficiently and cost-effectively.

 TYPICAL SCOPE OF WORK

-- RSB will acquire the data needed to perform a comprehensive evaluation of the reportable chemicals purchased, stored, manufactured, processed or otherwise used at Atlas Energy Among the site-specific data to be evaluated are the Safety Data Sheets (SDSs) of the chemicals purchased at the site during previous calendar year and the inventory of chemicals purchased, stored and used at the site during same year.
-This data will be provided by client or Client will make it readily available on site for RSB’s evaluation.
+- RSB will acquire the data needed to perform a comprehensive evaluation of the reportable chemicals purchased, stored, manufactured, processed or otherwise used.
+Among the site-specific data to be evaluated are the Safety Data Sheets (SDSs) of the chemicals purchased at the site during the previous calendar year and the inventory of chemicals purchased, stored and used at the site during the same year.
+This data will be provided by the client or the client will make it readily available on site for RSB’s evaluation.

 - RSB will submit the EPCRA Tier II report to the appropriate State and local emergency response agencies on or before the regulatory due date of March 1.